 Crisp, melt-in-your-mouth coconut flour shortbread cookies.
 Made with only five ingredients you probably already have in your gluten-free, low-carb pantry!

-Shortbread cookies have always been one of my favorite cookies and looking for a way to enjoy this classic recipe while doing a keto diet was an absolute must for this girl.
+Shortbread cookies have always been one of my favorite cookies, and looking for a way to enjoy this classic recipe while doing a keto diet was an absolute must for this girl.

-These delightful coconut flour cookies can be rolled out for when you want to use cookie cutters or as a slice and bake recipe.
+These delightful coconut flour cookies can be rolled out for when you want to use cookie cutters or as a slice-and-bake recipe.

-You can also make these ahead and keep a roll in the freezer for a longer prep ahead option.
+You can also make these ahead and keep a roll in the freezer for a longer prep-ahead option.
 Then, it’s just a matter of allowing the shortbread dough to thaw slightly while the oven preheats before slicing and baking.

 The richness that the butter in shortbread cookies has is unmatched.
-It’s the perfect any-time cookie that is especially welcomed for Christmas and holiday baking!
+It’s the perfect anytime cookie that is especially welcomed for Christmas and holiday baking!

-I already have an almond flour shortbread cookie recipe that is well-loved on the site but after a few requests for a coconut flour version, I gladly conceded.
+I already have an almond flour shortbread cookie recipe that is well-loved on the site, but after a few requests for a coconut flour version, I gladly conceded.

-And in case you don’t know I have a complete list of Keto Cookies that any cookie lover doing keto would enjoy exploring.
+And in case you don’t know, I have a complete list of Keto Cookies that any cookie lover doing keto would enjoy exploring.
 So be sure to check out the collection!

 Coconut Flour Shortbread Cookies

-My friends in the UK may call these coconut flour keto biscuits, in the US we know them as shortbread, but no matter what you call them, I am hoping you call them delicious!
+My friends in the UK may call these coconut flour keto biscuits; in the US, we know them as shortbread, but no matter what you call them, I am hoping you call them delicious!

 How To Make Keto Coconut Flour Shortbread Cookies

-I am a big fan of quick and easy recipes but sometimes you need to just make up your mind to create a recipe the way our ancestors did, back when using your hands was the only way to make shortbread cookies.
+I am a big fan of quick and easy recipes, but sometimes you just need to make up your mind to create a recipe the way our ancestors did, back when using your hands was the only way to make shortbread cookies.

 Can you use a food processor to make these coconut flour shortbread cookies and speed things up?
-Sure, but the texture will be just a tad off in my opinion.
+Sure, but the texture will be just a tad off, in my opinion.

 For a nice crumbly texture, you’ll need to use your fingers to form the dough.

-Trust me, you’ll be rewarded with a buttery, crisp shortbread cookie that will have your tastebuds singing.
+Trust me, you’ll be rewarded with a buttery, crisp, shortbread cookie that will have your tastebuds singing.

 You’ll be using only cold butter for this recipe.
-Your butter should be cold enough that when slicing it retains its shape easily.
-It doesn’t have to be ice-cold but it should NOT be at room temperature either.
+Your butter should be cold enough that, when slicing, it retains its shape easily.
+It doesn’t have to be ice-cold, but it should not be at room temperature either.

-This cookie dough can be rolled out and cut with cookie cutters or sliced and baked, in both cases the dough will need to be chilled for a minimum of 30 minutes before baking.
+This cookie dough can be rolled out and cut with cookie cutters or sliced and baked; in both cases, the dough will need to be chilled for a minimum of 30 minutes before baking.

 Slice And Bake Instructions